ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * Clarified use of "application groups".

 * Revised use of protocols and transport profiles with broker and KDC.

+* Revised overview of the profile and its security associations.

+* Subscribers cannot be anonymous anymore.

 * Further clarifications, fixes and editorial improvements.